koltrakak-learning-repos/MLDM_learning_repo/Machine Learning/regression/regression.md

 - Presence of multicollinearity
 - Sparsity of the solution required (quanta feature selection è necessaria?)
 - Dimensionality of the dataset

-Elastic net sembra essere OP

-## What is the relationship between loss and accuracy?